-The latest Finnish National Rescue Association report (SPEK, 2020) spots out five vulnerable groups in in the crisis and disaster context: 1) elderly (65+ years); 2) young adults in an urban environment; 3) low-income/low-educated households; 4) homeless people; 5) undocumented migrants.
+The next follow up of the survey conducted by Finnish Rescue Association is under analysis and will be published in January 2020.
+Based on the oral briefing of the preliminary insight of the survey from the Finnish National Rescue Association Research Manager, we highlight five vulnerable groups in Finland in the disaster context (oral information 13.9.2019): 1) elderly (65+ years); 2) young adults in an urban environment; 3) low-income/low-educated households; 4) homeless people; 5) undocumented migrants.
 These groups are described briefly below and for each group social, cultural, economic and political factors have been taken into account to discuss their vulnerabilities.

 1) The growth in the number of elderly will accelerate in Finland in the next few decades.
-According to population projections, by the year 2030 there will be over 1,5 million people of 65+ years in Finland

-- a quarter of the country's whole population (Statistics Finland, 2019).
-The quantity of elderly will mostly rise in large cities, where most of them will be ageing in apartments, being less prone to leave their households for other places.
-However, elderly's preferences of living indicate that many of them would like to live downtown, in urban areas and in an apartment (Helminen et al., 2017).
-This demographic change places new demands to the state, since the consequences of crises are often more serious for the elderly than for the younger population.
+According to population projections, by the year 2030 there will be over 1,5 million people of 65+ years in Finland - a quarter of the country's whole population (Statistics Finland, 2019).
+The quantity of elderly will mostly raise in large cities, where most of them will be ageing in apartments, being less prone to leave their households for other places.
+However, elderlies' preferences of living indicate that many of them would like to live downtown, in urban areas and in an apartment house (Helminen et al., 2017).
+This demographic change places new demands on the safety of elderly, since the consequences of crises are often much more serious for the elderly than for the younger population.
 In general, aging most likely affects physical and psychological behaviour and makes individuals vulnerable and susceptible to harm (Finnish Ministry of Interior, 2018).
-In addition, the elderly can be vulnerable for a variety of social, cultural, economic and political factors.
+In addition, elderly can be vulnerable for a variety of social, cultural, economic and political factors.
 Socially, elderly can lack social networks or they have become invisible for service providers, authorities, NGOs and rescue organisations.
 Culturally, elderly can miss tight family connections.
 According to Statistics Finland (2019), people who felt the loneliest were over 75 years of age, 73% of whom were lonely most of the time, while around 29% were so occasionally.
 Economically, the lack of state resources to prove home care services to all the elderly in need influences elderly's vulnerability.
 At the same time, the personal economic situation impacts elderly's life.
 Politically, Finnish state housing policies promote living at home for older people.
 These reasons influence their exposure to risks.
-Furthermore, aging may impair adaptation to rapidly changing temperatures, due to climate change.
-There is a tool co-developed in Finland for assessing adaptive capacity and vulnerability of elderly to climate change.
+Furthermore, aging may impair adaptation to rapidly changing temperatures.
+There is also a tool co-developed in Finland for assessing adaptive capacity and vulnerability of elderly to climate change.
 This tool is interactive and web-based and has been developed for mapping and combining indicators of climate change vulnerability of the elderly, by municipality, across three Nordic countries: Finland, Norway and Sweden.
 It can also be used for projecting temperature related mortality in Finland under different projections of future climate (Carter et al., 2014).

-In 2018, the Finnish Ministry of the Interior updated an Action Plan that describes the challenges facing elderly and provides recommendations on how to lessen vulnerabilities in the homes for elderly, to reduce the number of accidents and to prevent and combat maltreatment, violence and crime.
-These recommendations call for broad-based and close cooperation between different authorities and organisations.
-The Action Plan focuses on measures that help to improve inter sectoral cooperation and exchange of information, to promote best practices and to support the work undertaken by counties and municipalities (Finnish Ministry of Interior, 2018).
+In 2018, the Finnish Ministry of the Interior updated an Action Plan that describes the safety challenges facing elderly and provides recommendations on how to improve safety and security in the homes for elderly, to reduce the number of accidents and to prevent and combat maltreatment, violence and crime.
+Improving the safety and security of elderly people calls for broad-based and close cooperation between different authorities and organisations.
+The Action Plan focuses on measures that help to improve inter sectoral cooperation and exchange of information, to promote best practices and to support the security work undertaken by counties and municipalities (Finnish Ministry of Interior, 2018).